 7. Implement Privileged Access Management (PAM)

-Privileged Access Management (PAM) is a set of cybersecurity strategies and technologies that allow organizations to control the elevated (privileged) access and permissions that need to be applied to identities, users, accounts, processes, and systems within an IT environment to allow an organization to operate efficiently.
-Enforcing PAM is considered to be one of the most important security projects for reducing cyber risk and achieving a high security ROI because it simplifies the privilege management process to ensure access rights and permissions are always visible; are continuously being audited, verified, and validated; and are easily manageable so no level of access can ever go undetected, so no user or device ever has more than the minimum level of privilege necessary to perform their role effectively, and so uncharacteristic suspicious activity can quickly be detected and responded to.
+Enforcing PAM is considered to be one of the most important security projects for reducing cyber risk and achieving a high security ROI.
+PAM simplifies the privilege management process to ensure access rights and permissions are always visible and are continuously being audited, verified, and validated.
+PAM ensures no level of access can ever go undetected, no user or device ever has more than the minimum level of privilege necessary to perform their role effectively, and no uncharacteristic or suspicious activity goes undetected.
 This significantly reduces the ability for threats actors breach and then move laterally across an IT environment.

-Now that cloud and multicloud environments are so prevalent, it is more important than ever to deploy streamlined cloud identity security strategies that enable granular levels of visibility and control across your entire cloud infrastructure.
-Rather than relying on a patchwork of native toolsets from various cloud providers, CIEM allows you to discover and manage permissions and entitlements in the cloud in real time, monitor and alert for inappropriate behavior, as well as to enforce least privilege policies for any cloud infrastructure across multicloud environments.
+Now that cloud and multicloud environments are so prevalent, effectively reducing an enterprise’s attack surface—whether on-premises or across the cloud—requires the integration of CIEM within a traditional PAM platform to ensure no instance of privileged access is overlooked.
+It is important to deploy streamlined cloud identity security strategies that enable granular levels of visibility and control across your entire cloud infrastructure.
+Rather than relying on a patchwork of native toolsets from various cloud providers, Cloud Infrastructure Entitlements Management (CIEM) allows you to discover and manage permissions and entitlements in the cloud in real time, monitor and alert for inappropriate behavior, as well as to enforce least privilege policies for any cloud infrastructure across multicloud environments.

 9. Enforce Endpoint Security